permissionBRICK/EditSaberEnhanced/README.md

 # 3D beatsaber song editor
 ![alt text](https://github.com/Ikeiwa/3D-beatsaber-song-editor/blob/master/logo.png?raw=true)
-This is a fork of the EditSaber release 6v2 by Ikeiwa, all credits for the original Editor go to him.
+This is a fork of the EditSaber release 6v2 by Ikeiwa, all credits for the original Editor go to them.
-The latest release includes a ton of features by squeaksies who took the time to merge our two versions together!
+It also includes a ton of features by squeaksies who took the time to merge our two versions together!

 Download it here: https://github.com/permissionBRICK/EditSaberEnhanced/releases